Benny Binion

-Lester Ben Binion (November 20, 1904 – December 5, 1989), better known as Benny Binion, was an American gambling icon, career criminal, and convicted murderer who established illegal gambling operations in the Dallas-Fort Worth, Texas, area.
-He would later relocate to Nevada, where gambling was legal, and open the successful Binion's Horseshoe casino in downtown Las Vegas.
+Lester Ben Binion (November 20, 1904 – December 25, 1989), better known as Benny Binion, was an American casino operator who established illegal gambling operations in the Dallas–Fort Worth area.
+In 1931, Binion was convicted of shooting and killing a rumrunner, Frank Bolding.
+In the 1940s, he relocated to Nevada, where gambling was legal, and opened the successful Binion's Horseshoe casino in downtown Las Vegas.

 Early history

 Benny Binion was born and raised in Pilot Grove, Texas, north of Dallas.
 His parents initially kept him out of school due to poor health.
 His father, a horse trader, let him accompany him on trips.
 While the outdoor life restored his health, Binion never had any formal education.
 As he traveled with his father, the young man learned to gamble, a favorite pastime when horse traders met up with farmers and merchants during county fair trade days.

 Criminal history

 Binion's FBI file reveals a criminal history dating back to 1924.
 At age 18 he moved to El Paso, where he began moonshining during the Prohibition Era.
 A year later Binion moved to Dallas and continued moonshining, for which he was twice convicted.
+While moonshining, Binion came into contact with Warren Diamond and became a dice dealer for Diamond's St. George Hotel casino on Commerce Street in Dallas.
 In addition to his moonshining, in 1928, Binion opened up an even more lucrative numbers game.

-In 1931, Binion was convicted of shooting and killing an African American rum-runner, Frank Bolding, "cowboy style."
+In 1931, Binion was convicted of shooting and killing an African American rumrunner, Frank Bolding, "cowboy style."
 This was the origin of Binion's "Cowboy" nickname.
 He received a two-year suspended sentence.
 In 1936, Binion and an associate killed a numbers operator and competitor, Ben Frieden, emptying their pistols into him.
 Binion then allegedly shot himself in the shoulder and turned himself in to police, claiming that Frieden had shot him first.
 Binion was indicted, but the indictment was later dismissed on the grounds that Binion had acted in self-defense.
 Two years later, Binion and associates allegedly killed Sam Murray, another of his competitors in the gambling rackets.
 Binion was never indicted for this murder, and charges were dropped against his associates.
 In the same year as the murder of Frieden, Binion established a network of private dice games at several Dallas hotels, including the Southland Hotel in downtown Dallas.
 This came to be known as the Southland Syndicate.

 By the end of 1936, Binion had gained control of most gambling operations in Dallas, with protection from a powerful local politician.
-By the early 1940s he had become the reigning mob boss of Dallas, and was seeking to take over the gambling rackets in Fort Worth.
+He ran a famous casino known as the Top O' Hill Terrace in Arlington, as well as a horse track.
+These venues, in addition to other smaller ones in Arlington, attracted celebrities from around the nation.
+By the early 1940s, he had become the reigning mob boss of Dallas, and was seeking to take over the gambling rackets in Fort Worth.
 The local mob boss of that city, Lewis Tindell, was murdered shortly afterwards.